-Under English law, prenuptial agreements are not automatically enforceable.
-There has been circumstances where a prenuptial agreement has been upheld due to the validity of the agreement.
-However, if you each enter into the agreement freely and voluntarily, such an agreement will be regarded as a relevant factor to consider within subsequent divorce proceedings, when the court considers how the assets should be distributed fairly between each of you.
+Under English law, Pre-Nuptial Agreements are not automatically enforceable.
+However, if each party enters into the agreement freely and voluntarily, with independent legal advice, such an agreement will be regarded as a relevant factor to consider within subsequent divorce proceedings, when the court considers how the assets should be distributed fairly between the parties.

-Prenuptial agreements can be used to provide clarity as to what each of you intend from the outset.
-Such an agreement might reduce the impact of the cost of court litigation, should the relationship subsequently break down.
+Pre-Nuptial Agreements can be used to provide clarity as to what each party intends from the outset.
+Such an agreement might reduce the cost of legal advice and potential court litigation, should the relationship subsequently break down.

 The law affecting unmarried couples differs from the law protecting the rights of married couples or civil partners.
 Very few think about the legal issues surrounding their living arrangements, and often assume that they are protected by so called “common law marriage” rights, which do not legally exist.

 If you or a family member are investing in a property with a partner, it is important to get legal advice at the earliest opportunity.
 You may be in a situation where you plan to provide more by way of a deposit on purchasing the property, and you wish to protect your extra investment.